ScenicFramework/scenic/guides/welcome.md

 If you have used versions before v0.11, please see the [Upgrading to v0.11 Guide](upgrading_to_v0-11.html).

-## Docs are out of date

-This is a build of v0.11, which is in progress.
-Expect the docs to be out of date.
-Read the upgrade guide for an overview of changes.
+This is a beta of v0.11.
+Documentation has been updated, but may still need changes.
+Please pitch in with a PR, or at least a note, if you see something that needs improving.

 ## How to get started?